influxdata/telegraf/plugins/outputs/bigquery/README.md

 All field naming restrictions that apply to BigQuery should apply to the measurements to be imported.

-Tables on BigQuery should be created before hand and they are not created during persistence
+Tables on BigQuery should be created beforehand and they are not created during persistence

 Pay attention to the column `timestamp` since it is reserved upfront and cannot change.
 If partitioning is required make sure it is applied beforehand.